Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Glucose Sensors

-• If there will be only a few days from immersion until the date that the sensor should be changed, the woman may be able to remove the sensor before immersion and use test strips to monitor her glucose levels until it is time to attach the new sensor.
+• If there will be only a few days from immersion until the date that the sensor should be changed, a woman in some cases may be able to remove the sensor before immersion and use test strips to monitor her glucose levels until it is time to attach the new sensor.
 Whether this is medically advisable depends on her particular situation.
 Some people require continual glucose monitoring for medical reasons, while others choose the method because it is convenient.
 Therefore, this should be done only after consultation with her doctor.

 Please see our page on Nails and Mikveh.